 A Corporation offers liability protection for all Shareholders.
 But keep in mind that there are other legal roles in a Corporation such as the Board of Directors and the Officers.
-Even if it is the same person filling the role of Shareholder, Director and Officer the law will view it as three separate roles.
+Even if it is the same person filling the role of Shareholder, Director and Officer, the law will view it as three separate roles.
 The Directors and Officers may still be open to personal liability.
 However, there are ways to strengthen the liability protection for each role.
 Please see below for more information.
+In general, a C Corporation structure is not an attractive option due to the fact that the C Corp will have double taxation.
+The Corporation is taxed at the corporate level and the Shareholders will be taxed again at the personal income tax level.